XEN-AbdulHaseeb/Data-Analytics/Absenteeism/README.md

 # Absenteeism Analysis

-We have a dataset containing absenteeism data, reasons for absences and compensation data for each employee We have a budget of $983,221 to award bonuses for non-smokers
+We have a dataset containing absenteeism data, reasons for absences and compensation data for each employee We have a budget of $983,221 to award bonuses to non-smokers

 ## Tools Used